sidhant-sriv/visor/README.md

 2. **Code Navigation**: Click any node in the flowchart to jump to the corresponding code
 3. **Live Highlighting**: Move your cursor through the code to see real-time highlighting in the flowchart
 4. **Export**: Use the export buttons (top-right of flowchart) to save as SVG or PNG
+5. **Complexity Analysis**: View function complexity in the bottom panel and node indicators

+### Understanding Complexity Metrics

+Visor provides cyclomatic complexity analysis to help you write maintainable code:

+- **Bottom Panel**: Shows overall function complexity with detailed description
+- **Visual Indicators**: Emoji markers on complex nodes (⚠️ Medium, 🔴 High, 🚨 Very High)
+- **Toggle Button**: Use the 📊 button (bottom-right) to show/hide complexity information
+- **Thresholds**: Default ranges are 1-5 (Low), 6-10 (Medium), 11-20 (High), 21+ (Very High)

+**Example**: A function with many nested if-statements and loops will show:
+- High complexity rating in the panel
+- Red indicators 🔴 on decision nodes
+- Suggestion to consider refactoring

 ### Supported Language Features